 A stress test, also called an exercise stress test, shows how your heart works during physical activity.
 Because exercise makes your heart pump harder and faster, an exercise stress test can reveal problems with blood flow within your heart.

-Your doctor may recommend a stress test if you have signs or symptoms of coronary artery disease or an irregular heart rhythm (arrhythmia).
-The test may also guide treatment decisions, measure the effectiveness of treatment or determine the severity if you've already been diagnosed with a heart condition.
+Your doctor may recommend a stress test if you have signs or symptoms of coronary artery disease or an abnormal heart rhythm (arrhythmia).

 Why it's done

 Your doctor may recommend a stress test to:

 - Diagnose coronary artery disease.
 Your coronary arteries are the major blood vessels that supply your heart with blood, oxygen and nutrients.
 Coronary artery disease develops when these arteries become damaged or diseased — usually due to a buildup of deposits containing cholesterol and other substances (plaques).

 - Diagnose heart rhythm problems (arrhythmias).
 Heart arrhythmias occur when the electrical signals that coordinate your heartbeat don't work properly.
 An arrhythmia can cause your heart to beat too fast, too slowly or irregularly.

 - Guide treatment of heart disorders.
 If you've already been diagnosed with a heart condition, an exercise stress test can help your doctor determine if your current treatment is working.
 The test results also help your doctor decide on the best treatment for you.